dbtek/dbyll/_posts/2019-04-18-Spring-Boot-Kafka.md

 Apache Kafka is distributed messaging system which is initially developed by Jay Kreps when he was working in Linkedin.
 Apache Kafka designed as a distributed system which helps to scale horizontal easily.
-It provides high throughput and low latency writing performance.
+It provides high throughput and low latency.
 It is using in few different use cases as data pipeline between different systems/microservices, storage or powering logging/monitoring for the high traffic application.
 In this blogpost, create a project which simulate a basic product data pipeline of a e-commerce site.

-This blogpost assume that you are familiar basic Apache Kafka terminology.
-Also basically you should know what are topics, partitions, offsets, consumers, producers in Apache Kafka.
+This blogpost assume that you are familiar of the basic Apache Kafka terminology.
+Basically you should know what are topics, partitions, offsets, consumers, producers in Apache Kafka.

 ## Introduction